-- Interest – the cost of interest is based upon the interest rate, loan balance and loan repayment term
+- Interest – The cost of interest is based on the interest rate, loan balance and loan repayment term

-Closing costs and interest rates are kind of like a teeter totter: if you want to reduce closing costs on a mortgage, the rate must increase.
-Or if you want the lowest rate possible, it’s going to require higher closing costs.
-You can see how this works in the example breakdown below from the mortgage professor website.
+Closing costs and interest rates are kind of like a teeter totter: reducing closing costs on a mortgage increases the interest rate.
+Or if you want the lowest rate possible, you’ll have higher closing costs.
+You can see how this works in this breakdown from the Mortgage Professor website.

-With PMI, you either have it or you don’t.
-It’s typically going to cost around 0.3% to 1.5% of the original loan amount per year.
+As for PMI, you either have it or you don’t.
+It’s typically going to cost between 0.3% to 1.5% of the original loan amount per year.
 A surefire way to avoid PMI is to put 20% down.
-Or some loans, like the physician mortgage loan, allow you to avoid PMI even though you don’t have 20% equity.
+Some loans, however, like the physician mortgage loan, do allow you to avoid PMI even though you don’t have 20% equity.

-Another way to avoid PMI is to get two mortgages.
-One that finances 80% of the deal and the second that covers the remaining debt (up to 20%).
-All of these PMI avoidance tactics come with additional costs that should be considered.
+Another way to avoid PMI is to get two mortgages – one that finances 80% of the deal and the second that covers the remaining debt (up to 20%).
+But keep in mind that all of these PMI avoidance tactics come with additional costs.

 Let’s assume you’re a physician considering a $500,000 home.
 You have fantastic credit but no cash for a down payment.
-What are your options for no PMI mortgages?
+What are your options for mortgages with no PMI?
 Here are the most popular: